By Peter Noorlander

 Whistleblowers are of crucial importance to journalists.
 They have helped break stories ranging from the Enron scandal in the United States—which revealed corporate malpractice on an (until then) unprecedented scale—to Israel’s then-secret nuclear weapons program in the 1970s.

-Yet, despite their importance in helping journalists break important stories in the media, whistleblowers are uniquely vulnerable.
+Yet, despite their importance in helping journalists break important stories in the media (like in this source), whistleblowers are uniquely vulnerable.
 They often lose their jobs and when the information they reveal is deemed sensitive to national security, and many risk imprisonment.
 The situation of the two best-known whistleblowers of our time—Edward Snowden and Chelsea Manning—best illustrates this vulnerability.